General course information

 ACCREDITED PRIOR LEARNING

 We are aware of most of the other programmes available in Coaching in the UK and do not under normal circumstances accredit prior learning as the majority of these differ in their content.
 However, we do not recommend that experienced coaching professionals take our introductory courses without first discussing the course content with the Training Director, Peter Ruddell.
-Students may wish to demonstrate their knowledge through the International Academy for Professional Development’s Certificate in Work Based Professional Development or Certificate in Professional Development or apply for a higher level programme.
+Learners may wish to demonstrate their knowledge through the International Academy for Professional Development’s Certificate in Work Based Professional Development or Certificate in Professional Development or apply for a higher level programme.
 Experienced qualified coaches or psychologists with advanced training in coaching or coaching psychology can in the first instance send their CV to the Course Director in order to discuss their coaching qualifications and experience and course suitability.

 WRITTEN ASSIGNMENTS, EXAMS, RESOURCES & CERTIFICATES FOR COURSES

-Certificates of Continuing Professional Development (CPD) are issued to delegates who complete a primary certificate or certificate course.
+Certificates of Continuing Professional Development (CPD) are issued to Learners who complete a primary certificate or certificate course.
 Most taught courses have a take-home exam paper assignment which if successful leads to the issue of a certificate verifying the course has been passed.
 We supply referencing guidelines to aid this process.
 The majority of courses have a manual supplied and articles emailed pre-course or supplied during the course, free of additional charge.
 Some courses have a book supplied and others require students to purchase materials prior to the course (see individual courses for details).

 All manuals contain references and bibliography: the items contained within this are not supplied (except as above).
 While students may wish to follow up one or more of these, they are not essential to pass the course.